 What kind of rice is best for Mexican rice casserole?

 The instructions in this recipe call for long grain white rice.
 You could probably use brown rice, but the cooking time would be much longer.
-White rice is fast cooking and perfect for stovetop rice cooking.
+White rice is fast cooking and perfect for one pot stovetop rice cooking.
 While brown rice may be more nutritious, calorie-for-calorie it makes no different to fat loss whether you use white or brown rice.

 Uncooked rice absorbs the water and so it fluffs up to three cups after cooking.
 If you split this whole batch up into five servings, there’s only two-thirds of a cup of the cooked rice in each serving.
 That gives you only 45 grams of carbs, along with 39 grams of protein.
 Plus there’s only 8 grams of fat.
-The macros are very nicely balanced.
+The macros are nicely balanced.

 This is the type of recipe that is easy to customize based on your macro needs.
 If you’re a highly active athlete or you’re on a muscle-gaining diet, you have room for a lot more calories and a lot more carbs.
 Therefore, you could scale up the rice portion if you wanted to, You’d simply need to increase the liquid so there’s still a 2 to 1 ratio of chicken broth to uncooked rice.
 Alternately, of course, you could simply split this batch up into only 4 or even 3 servings.
 (It will be filling!)

 As listed, this batch splits up into five servings, about the size most people would eat, and would fit into a fat loss diet.
-That’s only 417 calories, and it’s a pretty filling serving!
-When I make this for myself for meal prep, I usually split th whole batch four ways and then that gives me 521 calories and whopping 48 grams of protein.
+That’s only 417 calories, and it’s a pretty filling serving.
+When I make this for myself for meal prep, I usually split the whole batch four ways and then that gives me 521 calories and whopping 48 grams of protein.
 If I were bulking, I might even split this into only three servings which would be 695 calories.
 At that point, I’d probably add more rice though to keep the macros balanced.